-1. This section presents baseline data characterizing fisheries resources within and around the Ocean SAMP area.
+- 1. This section presents baseline data characterizing fisheries resources within and around the Ocean SAMP area.
 The purpose of the baseline characterization is to provide baseline information on the current state of fisheries resources in the area based on existing survey data.
-It is not an assessment of individual fish stocks, nor is it an analysis of longer term trends in Rhode Island's offshore fisheries resources.
-Ten years of fisheries independent bottom trawl survey data were used in this analysis as this provides enough data to smooth out interannual variability while still allowing an assessment of the current state of Ocean SAMP area fisheries resources.
+It is not an assessment of individual fish stocks, nor is it an analysis of longer-term trends in Rhode Island's offshore fisheries resources.
+Ten years of fisheries-independent bottom trawl survey data were used in this analysis as this provides enough data to smooth out interannual variability while still allowing an assessment of the current state of Ocean SAMP area fisheries resources.
 In addition, a ten-year period, rather than a longer time period, was chosen for this analysis because the goal was to assess the current, baseline conditions of fishery resources within the Ocean SAMP area, not to analyze longer-term trends in abundance.
-This ten-year time period does not represent an idealized state or a targeted abundance level; rather it is intended to provide current abundance data in order to inform decision making.
-For a more detailed discussion of data sources, methods, and data products for the baseline characterization, see Bohaboy et al. 2010, included in Appendix A. See Chapter 2, Ecology of the Ocean SAMP Region, for discussion of the interactions of fisheries resources with other aspects of the ecosystem, and for data on longer-term trends in stock abundance.

-2. There is no one fisheries independent survey or dataset that provides insight into the abundance and biomass of finfish, shellfish, and crustacean species throughout the entire Ocean SAMP area.
+For a more detailed discussion of data sources, methods, and data products for the baseline characterization, see Bohaboy et al. 2010, included in Appendix A. See Chapter 2, The Ecology of the Ocean SAMP Area, for discussion of the interactions of fisheries resources with other aspects of the ecosystem, and for data on longer-term trends in stock abundance. - 2.
+There is no one fisheries-independent survey or dataset that provides insight into the abundance and biomass of finfish, shellfish, and crustacean species throughout the entire Ocean SAMP area.
 Accordingly, data from four different bottom trawl surveys that are regularly conducted in or around the Ocean SAMP area were aggregated and analyzed to provide this baseline characterization.
 Data used in this analysis were obtained from the RI Department of Environmental Management (RIDEM) trawl survey (1999-2008); the URI Graduate School of Oceanography (GSO) trawl survey (1999-2008); the Northeast Area Monitoring and Assessment Program (NEAMAP) trawl survey (2007-2008); and the National Marine Fisheries Service (NMFS) trawl survey (1999-2008).
 Data included in this analysis were collected at survey stations within a polygon delineated by the following coordinates:

-41° 30' N, 071° 50.5'W 40° 50' N, 071° 50.5'W 41° 30' N, 070° 50'W 40° 50' N, 070° 50'W
+41° 30' N, 071° 50.5'W 40° 50' N, 071° 50.5'W 41° 30' N, 070° 50'W 40° 50' N, 070° 50'W of each of the survey stations included in this analysis, and see Appendix A for further discussion of data sources and methodology.

 Survey stations that occur adjacent to but just outside the Ocean SAMP area were included in this analysis in order to allow for a comprehensive analysis of fisheries resources in and around the planning area.
-See Figure 5.1 for a map showing the location of each of the survey stations included in this analysis, and see Appendix A for further discussion of data sources and methodology.
+See Figure 5.1 for a map showing the location